Bismillah al-Rahman al-Rahim

 I hope you enjoy reading these birth stories.
 Please let me know if you'd like to share yours.
 Now on to the story...Baby number six...My first baby with my Saudi husband!...

-in Egypt.
+I had divorced and remarried between Rayan and Haider's pregnancies.
+Now I was living in Egypt.
 I was five months pregnant when I made the move overseas.
 I was concerned

 about the quality of health care and of delivering my baby in a "third-world country."